translate/pootle/docs/features/templates.rst

    These files will now contain the latest translations from Pootle users.
 #.
 Use :ref:`pot2po <toolkit:pot2po>` or similar to update the translations.
 #.
 Use :djadmin:`update_stores` to push the updated translations to Pootle.

+A detailed example can be found in :ref:`Updating strings for existing project
+<project_setup#updating-strings>`.